 Step 8: The most important step!
 Select the outer ring.
 Use the right-side pane and fill the orange area as No fill.
 Repeat these steps for the inner slices too.

-Step 9: Select the first blue slice and fill it as your favorite color.
+Step 9: Select the first blue slice and fill it in as your favorite color.
 We strongly recommend using divergent color schemes.
 You can create stunning schemes using ColorBrewer.

 Prepare the labels for the radial bar chart

 First, create a helper column for the data labels on column E. Then enter the formula =B12&” (“&C12&”)” on cell E12.
 You can use the CONCATENATE function also.
 Finally, fill down the formula for “E12:E16”.

 Go to the Ribbon, click on the Insert tab.
 Insert a Text box.

-Now we’ll create a linked cell to Text box.
-Select the inserted text box.
-Jump to the formula bar and type: “=$E$12”.
+Now we’ll create a linked cell to the Text box.
+First, select the inserted text box.
+Next, jump to the formula bar and type: “=$E$12”.

 Insert the four more textboxes and link with cells D13, D14, D15, and D16.

 Format the labels together to create Groups

 Hold Ctrl and select the five text boxes.
-Right-click then choose Group from the list.
+Right-click, then choose Group from the list.
 You can apply various formatting methods.
-Use No fill to create a transparent background for text boxes.
-Remove the border and choose your favorite font.
+First, use No fill to create a transparent background for text boxes.
+Next, remove the border and select your favorite font.

 Our radial bar chart is ready to use!
 Download the chart!

 Radial bar chart add-in for Excel

-As you could see, it is not rocket science to create such visualization in Excel.
-For sure, it needs manual work, but it’s manageable with some time spent.
-But what if we need to make ten, twenty or even more charts in a short time?
+As you can see, it is not rocket science to create such a visualization in Excel.
+It needs manual work, but it’s manageable with some time spent.
+But what if we need to make ten, twenty, or even more charts in a short time?

 Excel doesn’t contain this type of chart as a default.
 Fortunately, there’s an automated solution for this problem (also).

-UDT is a professional data-visualization, and chart add-in for Excel contains many special chart functions.
+UDT is a professional data visualization and chart add-in for Excel that contains many special chart functions.